 Pest and disease risk prediction models

 Models provided through VIPS are generally available for use in any country.
 However, many models are developed and adapted to fit local cropping regimes and climate conditions.
 No model should therefore be used in other regions without local test and validation.
-Available models are listed VIPS.
+Available models are listed at the Norwegian VIPS-web.

-The source code of VIPS is available by request for users signing the VIPS open source contributor agreement (www.nibio.no/licenses).
+The open source code of VIPS (https://gitlab.nibio.no/VIPS) allows users to make adaptations and changes to accommodate local needs.
 Any model of relevance or amendments to the system can be implemented and shared with VIPS users worldwide.
 All models should be open for sharing with other users of the system.
-However, pending on the ownership of the models, some models can be exempt from open source, and royalties may apply to users of such models.
+However, pending on the ownership of the models, models can be exempt from open source, and royalties may apply to users of such models.

 Weather data input